 - Turanic Raiders (TUR)

-All races are fully playable.
-They come with their own units, technologies, abilities and playing styles.
-When designing the races we looked to their original concept and characteristics as found in Homeworld1/2.
-The Taiidan, for instance, mainly employ an "armada" playing style, which is based on how the Empire pretty much ruled the galaxy in Homeworld1 with outposts and large fleets scattered everywhere.
-Similarly, the Kadeshi retain their superiority in strikecraft, and the Progenitor's Capital Ships remain the ultimate powerhouses in the game.
+All races are fully playable, and come with their own units, technologies, abilities and playing styles.
+When designing the races we looked at their characteristics and traits as put forward in Homeworld1/2.
+You'll find for instance that the Kadeshi retained their strikecraft/swarm advantage, the Progenitors their edge when it comes to powerful capital ships, and the Taiidan their production/"armada" playing style - which is based on how the Taiidan Empire pretty much ruled the galaxy in Homeworld1 with outposts and large fleets scattered everywhere.

-The original goal of the FXmod was to "tell the story of HW1 in HW2", and simultaneously restore that "HW1 vibe" that many of us felt was absent in Homeworld2.
-The result is an ongoing MOD project that adds a lot more depth and increased strategical options to your games.
+The original goal of the FXmod was to "tell the story of HW1 in HW2", and to restore that "HW1 vibe" that many of us on the development team felt was missing in the sequel (and, to an extent, the remaster).
+The result is an ongoing project that aspires to expand, build upon, and refine the Homeworld experience - while also adding a lot more depth and increased strategical options to your matches.

 Before we proceed I have two final tips to give you.
 Both the in-game unit descriptions and the [Pause] key are your best friends.